 - Select the conversion value rule for your “Primary condition”.
-Select Audience, Device, or Location and the associated sub-categories.
+Select Audience, Device, Location, or No condition, and the associated sub-categories.

 - You can select an optional “secondary condition” from the remaining primary conditions.
 If a secondary condition is selected, customers must meet both primary and secondary conditions for the value rule to be applied.

 - Note: All value rules in your account must use the same type of primary and (optional) secondary conditions.
 For example, if your primary condition is "Location" and your secondary condition is "Device" for value rule #1, all other value rules must have a "Location" primary condition.
 If your additional value rules also have a secondary condition, it must be "Device".
 If you need to change the type of conditions you're using in your value rules, you'll need to delete all value rules and create new rules with the consistent conditions.

 - The "Conversion value rule" preview section will display “If/And/Then” rule statements according to the rules you’ve specified.
 These statements will apply to both included and excluded rules.

 - Note: There is no "Or" option, however, when you select multiple options in the primary or secondary condition, we'll automatically treat each option as an "Or" statement.
 For example, if you select 2 cities, the rule will apply to either city.

 - In the “Value” section, set the value adjustment when your conditions are in effect: